 Quality must be built first into a product.
 In SAFe, this is addressed by:

 I had a banking client who, after implementation of SAFe, was able to reduce production defects by 82% within 6 months.
 Apart from the remarkable number, they also had reduced weekend emergencies and customer frustrations, and were able to dedicate more time for innovation rather than firefighting.
+This reflects the SAFe core values of built-in quality and transparency.

 Employees are an organization's greatest asset, and the benefits of SAFe add to employee satisfaction in these critical areas:

 From agile scaling abandoners exit interviews were conducted, lack of role clarity and lack of empowering policies were cited as top organizational pain points.
 With SAFe, clearly defined roles, defined decision-making authority, and policies encouraging self-regulation bring order.
+Developing SAFe skills in facilitation and collaboration enhances these outcomes.

 The technology company I counseled with noted a direct engagement and satisfaction increase after the implementation of SAFe—an engagement framework which drastically reduced the employee turnover rate to 7% from 24%.